elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 ### Talk to Users of the Application

-**Don’t rely on developer feedback**

-- Is their process consistent with the application?
+1. Is their process consistent with the application?

-- What are the pain points?
+2. What are the pain points?

-- Do they have concerns with the application?
+3. Do they have concerns with the application?

 -- example